Skip to main content

 Board layout

-In board layout, your default layout view is status (to-do, doing, etc.).
+In the board layout, your default layout view is status (to-do, doing, etc.).
 However, you can also choose to group your tasks by:

 • Assignee (whoever is working on the task)